codingMustache/codingMustache/README.md

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+Which of these people was NOT a founder of Apple Inc?
- 1. Symbian
+ 1. Jonathan Ive
- 2. iOS
+ 2. Steve Jobs
- 3. Android
+ 3. Ronald Wayne
- 4. BlackBerry
+ 4. Steve Wozniak

 <details>
   <summary>Answer</summary>
-  iOS
+  Jonathan Ive
 </details>